Simon Nkoli: Honours

 In the 2010s, the Simon Nkoli Centre for Men's Health provided HIV services at the Chris Hani Baragwanath Hospital in Soweto.
 On World AIDS Day 2017, Stellenbosch University renamed the building housing their Equality and Disability offices after Nkoli.
 Two years later, the university's museum held an exhibit about Nkoli entitled: "Black Queer Visibility: Finding Simon".
-The exhibit was co-hosted by the Simon Nkoli Collective which also regularly sponsors a memorial lecture in Nkoli's name.
-The annual Feather Awards bestows a Simon Nkoli Award to recognize an individual for their contributions to the LGBTQ community.
-Winners have included David Tlale, Thandiswa Mazwai, Edwin Cameron, and Gloria Bosman.
-A monument to the Delmas 22 was erected at the Delmas Magistrates' Court in 2012.
+The exhibit was co-hosted by the Simon Nkoli Collective which also sponsors a memorial lecture in Nkoli's name.
+The annual Feather Awards bestows a Simon Nkoli Award to recognize individuals for their contributions to the LGBTQ community.
+Winners have included Cameron, David Tlale, Thandiswa Mazwai, and Gloria Bosman.
+A monument to the defendants in the Delmas Treason Trial was erected at the Delmas Magistrates' Court in 2012.